 - An adult and a child

 - A teacher and a student

-- An older child and a child
+- An older child and a younger child

-The scope of potential abuse scenarios means that every case is treated differently.
-As has been made clear in recent high-profile cases, sexual abuse committed decades ago can and does still continue to come to trial.
-It is possible for sexual abuse committed before 2003 to be punished according to the Sexual Offences Act 1956, if it is believed that that is how justice would best be served.
+The scope of potential sexual abuse scenarios means that every case is treated differently.
+As has been made clear in recent high-profile cases, historic sexual abuse committed decades ago can and does still continue to come to trial.
+It is possible for acts of sexual abuse committed before 2003 to be punished according to the Sexual Offences Act 1956, if it is believed that that is how justice would best be served.

 Sexual abuse cases can be defined by all kinds of actions, from rape as defined in the Sexual Offences Act 2003, to inappropriate sexual touching, or forcing someone else to watch or perform a sexual act.
-As a result, the particular details of each case that emerge over the course of a case are of great importance in determining what is of relevance in a sexual abuse case.
+As a result, the particular details of each offence that emerge over the course of a case are of great importance in determining what is of relevance in a sexual abuse case.

-What are the punishments?
+What are the punishments for sexual abuse?